ellynnhitran/conveyor_belt_challenge/README.md

 ## Thought Process & Development Approach
 ### 1️⃣ Flowchart & Planning
-- The initial idea was to design a simple but extensible simulation that follows real-world conveyor belt systems.
+- The initial idea was to design a simple but extensible simulation that follows conveyor belt systems.
 - Using ChatGPT, I first crafted a flowchart outlining how components (A and B) appear randomly on the belt, how workers interact with components (picking items, assembling products) and how finished products C are placed back onto the belt.
-- However, the initial flowchart had inefficiencies, including duplicated actions, redundant worker-pair logic, and inefficient resource allocation.
-- I optimized the system by reducing duplicate actions and ensuring that workers coordinate effectively to maximize product assembly while minimizing unused components.
+- However, the initial flowchart had inefficiencies, including duplicated actions, redundant worker-pair logic and missing steps and cases.
+I optimized the system by reducing duplicate actions and ensuring that workers coordinate effectively.

 ### 2️⃣ Code Development
-- The code was broken down into modular sections: worker.py: Worker actions and states. simulation.py: Conveyor belt logic and worker interactions. main.py: Entry point to run the simulation. test_conveyor_simulation.py: Unit tests for core functionalities.
+- The code was broken down into modular sections:
++ `worker.py`: Worker actions and states.
++ `simulation.py`: Conveyor belt logic and worker interactions.
++ `main.py`: Entry point to run the simulation.
++ `test_conveyor_simulation.py`: Unit tests for core functionalities.
 - ChatGPT assisted in refining function structures and improving code maintainability & flexibility.

 ## File Descriptions
 ### **1️⃣ `worker.py`**
 - Contains the `Worker` class, responsible for picking components and assembling products.
-- Handles item collection, assembly process, and product placement.
+- Handles item collection, assembly process and product placement.

 ### **2️⃣ `simulation.py`**
-- Contains the `ConveyorBeltSimulation` class, which manages:
-  - Conveyor belt movement.
-  - Worker interactions with the belt.
-  - Tracking finished products and unused components.
+- Contains the `ConveyorBeltSimulation` class, which manages conveyor belt movement, worker interactions with the belt and tracking finished products and unused components.
 - Implements the main logic for the factory simulation.
-- **Now supports multiple product recipes**, allowing different combinations of components to create new products.

 ### **3️⃣ `main.py`**
 - Serves as the entry point to start the simulation.